 Guisborough’s beautiful ruined priory which is the most notable feature of the town can cause confusion to tourists who notice that the name of this building is spelled ‘Gisborough’ without the ‘u’ that appears in the name of the town.
 It is situated at the east end of Westgate where it turns into Church Street.
 The grounds of the priory include a gatehouse of about 1200 and a dovecot of the 1600s which belonged to the influential local family called the Chaloners.

 Originating from the twelfth century, this Augustinian priory was founded around 1120 by Robert De Brus a member of the family later known as the Bruces who were important landowners on both sides of the River Tees (see Hart and Hartlepool).
 The brethren of Augustinian priories were called canons rather than monks.

 Robert De Brus of Skelton was an ancestor of the famous Scottish king Robert the Bruce (1290-1329).
-The original late Saxon or Viking age settlement in what are now within the lands of the priory were superseded by the growth of the new and substantial town of Guisborough that prospered after a weekly market was granted by King Henry III in 1263.
+The original late Saxon or Viking age settlement lay within what would become the lands of the priory.
+It was superseded by the growth of the new and substantial town of Guisborough that prospered after a weekly market was granted by King Henry III in 1263.
 Close to the priory is the church of St Nicholas, built in the Perpendicular architectural style and dating from around 1500.

 Roseberry Topping – A Viking summit

 Roseberry Topping is undoubtedly the best known natural landmark in Cleveland and is steeped in local folklore.
 It can be clearly seen from many parts of rural Cleveland and industrial Teesside and has a distinctive outline.
 Known as ‘The Cleveland Matterhorn’.

 Roseberry Topping was once used by sailors out at sea as an indicator of changing weather, as the following rhyme records: